 To harness the full potential of NAEOTOM Alpha, a seamless workflow is needed.
-This starts with the use of patient-friendly features to improve the patient experience such as visual patient instructions, an Al-powered automated patient positioning with the FAST 3D camera and also with the integration of a mobile workflow with a tablet to promote a closer interaction of the CT technologist with each patient.
+Patient-friendly features include visual patient instructions, an Al-powered automated patient positioning with the FAST 3D camera, and mobile workflow with a tablet so the CT technologist can spend more time near the patient.

-At the scanner, the protocol selection is streamlined for the CT technologist with the use of myExam Companion, which aids in selecting the examination protocol based on individual patient characteristics.
+At the scanner, myExam Companion aids in selecting examination protocols based on individual patient characteristics.
 Depending on the selected examination type, myExam Companion will automatically aid in selecting acquisition parameters that will determine radiation exposure and acquisition speed.
-With every acquisition, high spatial resolution and spectral information will always be available.
+With every acquisition, high spatial resolution and spectral information is available.
 The image workflow has the flexibility to provide radiologists with the image series that will be most relevant for the diagnosis.

 With NAEOTOM Alpha, monoenergetic images can always be reconstructed regardless of the tube voltage during acquisition.
 This means that the acquisition technique can be optimized to reduce radiation dose while still being able to obtain a consistent output image to enable quantitative imaging.
 In the example of Figure 10, a phantom image with various inserts was scanned with 3 different tube voltages.
-With standard CT using EIDs: a different image contrast would be achieved for each scan.
+With standard CT using EIDs, a different image contrast would be achieved for each scan.
 However, with Quantum technology, the output can be standardized regardless of the acquisition tube voltage.
-This provides great opportunities for oncology and applications where serial imaging is required so that one can concentrate on tracking physiological changes; rather than having to worry about changes induced by the acquisition and reconstruction technique.
+This provides great opportunities for oncology and applications where serial imaging is required so that one can concentrate on tracking physiological changes rather than changes induced by the acquisition and reconstruction technique.